The Future of Google Ads (AdWords) In the Next Decade

-In the nearly twenty years I’ve been using Google AdWords (Now Google Ads), I’ve seen too many changes to remember.
+I've seen too many changes to remember in the nearly twenty years I’ve been using Google AdWords (Now Google Ads).

-Back in the day there were no match types, mobile wasn’t a thing and we could even see other advertisers’ bid prices.
+Back in the day, there were no match types, mobile wasn’t a thing, and we could even see other advertisers’ bid prices.
 The industry thought Google was mad when it introduced ‘Enhanced Campaigns.’
 But it came and went – and little changed.
-Those twenty years of change pale into insignificance compared to what the next ten years hold.
+Those twenty years of change pale insignificantly compared to the next ten years.

-At the end of each year, marketers morph into futurists that predict what the next twelve months look like.
+At the end of each year, marketers morph into futurists who predict what the next twelve months look like.
 And search marketers are no different.
-I thought I’d catch-up with some of the country’s best-known (and passionate) search marketeers to get their view of what the 2020’s will hold for Google Ad’s and its customers.
+I thought I’d catch up with some of the country’s best-known (and passionate) search marketers to see what the 2020s will hold for Google Ads and its customers.

-Do you believe another search engine can become a reasonable competitor?
+Can another search engine become a reasonable competitor?

 All of us agreed that we’d like other options, or that there were certain engines which we would like to see grow in market share.
 Followed by Phil making a reference to Ecosia whom he’d “like to see succeed as they share Koala’s values”.

-Preet and I had differing views on the future of Bing.
-All search marketeers know that Bing’s audience is an elder demographic based on people using the default browser which their device comes with.
-I stated that “as these people get replaced with a younger, more tech savvy generation, Bing’s market share is likely to drop.”
+Preet and I had differing views on Bing's future.
+All search marketers know that Bing’s audience is an elderly demographic based on people using the default browser which their device comes with.
+I stated that “as these people get replaced with a younger, more tech-savvy generation, Bing’s market share is likely to drop.”
 Preet argued that with the “proliferation of gamers who use Xbox (where Bing is also the default browser), Bing is likely to maintain its market share.
-If they play it correctly could they actually increase market share.”
+If they play it correctly, could they increase market share?”

 Preet also commented that voice search could play a large role here.
 “If Amazon’s Alexa or another non-Google device captured the voice market – they would be able to take search market share away from Google.”